 How to Plant Thyme

-Since thyme is a drought-resistant plant, it is relatively easy to grow in your own back yard either in containers or in your garden beds.
+Since thyme is a drought-resistant perennial plant, it is relatively easy to grow in your own back yard either in containers or in your garden beds.
 It can thrive in hot conditions and loves full sun.
 It’s drought tolerant, as well.

-Thyme is best planted from cuttings or by layering instead of starting them from seeds.
+Thyme is best planted from stem cuttings or by layering instead of starting them from seeds.
 Young thyme plants can be planted in the ground once the soil temperature reaches 70°F for about a couple of weeks before that last frost.
 Since thyme tends to grow vigorously, you need to plant them about 1 foot to 2 feet apart depending on the variety you have.

 You might also like this: Lavender: Propagating, Growing, Harvesting, & Use